EmmanuelOwusu/AI-for-Medical-Diagnosis/README.md

  [1.b.
 Import Packages and Function](#1b)

- We'll make use of the following packages:
+ We will make use of the following packages:
 - `numpy` and `pandas` is what we'll use to manipulate our data
 - `matplotlib.pyplot` and `seaborn` will be used to produce plots for visualization
 - `util` will provide the locally defined utility functions that have been provided for this assignment